 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At SFSU, approximately 20% of students took out student loans averaging $5,109 a year.
 That adds up to $20,436 over four years for those students.

 The student loan default rate at SFSU is 4.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for SFSU are given below.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 11,011 students took at least one online class at San Francisco State University.
-This is an increase from the 10,264 students who took online classes the previous year.
+In 2020-2021, 25,188 students took at least one online class at San Francisco State University.
+This is a decrease from the 26,559 students who took online classes the previous year.